 A contribution in honor or memory of a friend, teacher, or relative is a wonderful way to recognize their life and achievements.
 Larger memorial gifts may be used to establish permanent named endowments, name a building or space in the Libraries, or endow a position of the head of a collection.

-For more information about donating to the University Libraries, contact Mary Jarchow.
+For more information about donating to the University Libraries, please contact Lissy Garrison.